NYU-neuroPIL/nyu-neuropil.github.io/README.md

    - [ ] navbar not visible
    - [ ] spacing doesn't look quite right
 9. [ ] Add link to Github?
+9. [ ] get shorter text for about us and put centered, right under "about us", and above photo carousel and twitter feed

 # For local preview